CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-grafana.md

 1. Log in to the server hosting your Grafana website.
 1. Open Services.msc from the Start menu.
 1. Locate the Grafana service and stop it by right-clicking on the service and selecting `Stop`.
-1. In file explorer, navigate to the extracted Grafana install folder performed as part of [Make Artefacts Available][].
+1. In file explorer, navigate to the extracted Grafana Installation folder performed as part of [Make Artefacts Available][].
 1. Open the `Grafana-v10.4.1` folder.
-1. Copy the contents of `Grafana-v10.4.1` into the `C:\Program Files\GrafanaLabs\grafana` directory, and click `Replace all existing files` when prompted.
+1. Copy the contents of `Grafana-v10.4.1` into the Grafana install location, typically `%SystemDrive%\Program Files\GrafanaLabs\grafana`, and click `Replace all existing files` when prompted.
-1. Copy the [backed up][] custom.ini and defaults.ini files into the `C:\Program Files\GrafanaLabs\grafana` directory, and click `Replace all existing files` when prompted.
+1. Copy the [backed up][] custom.ini and defaults.ini files into the Grafana install location, typically `%SystemDrive%\Program Files\GrafanaLabs\grafana`, and click `Replace all existing files` when prompted.
 1. Open Services.msc from the Start menu.
 1. Locate the Grafana service and start it by right-clicking on the service and selecting `Start`.